swsalley/bergstrom2019/README.md

 # Soil Mass Balance Data from Bergstrom et al. 2019.

-A new SPC-based example dataset called [bergstrom2019](https://github.com/ncss-tech/aqp/issues/298)  Soil and Landscape Constituent mass balance data for Fraser Experimental Forest to develop and test new methods for working with strain calculations and novel vizualizations.
-Data are an expanded datset used in (Bergstrom et al, 2018)[https://www.sciencedirect.com/science/article/pii/S0016706117314738] to 1) determine whether landscape position along catenas imparts a control on the distribution and sourcing of soil cations in the FEF and 2) evaluate the contribution of atmospherically-derived Ca to the soil cation pool in FEF soils.
-A select dataset was previously published with the 2019 paper with Mendeley at
+A new SPC-based example dataset called ["bergstrom2019"](https://github.com/ncss-tech/aqp/issues/298) of soil and landscape constituent mass balance data for Fraser Experimental Forest.
+Dataset is to develop and test new methods for working with strain calculations and vizualizations.
+Data are an expanded datset that was used in (Bergstrom et al, 2018)[https://www.sciencedirect.com/science/article/pii/S0016706117314738] to determine whether landscape position along catenas imparts a control on the distribution and sourcing of soil cations in the FEF and evaluate the contribution of atmospherically-derived Ca to the soil cation pool in FEF soils.
+A select dataset was previously published with the 2019 paper with Mendeley at (doi:10.17632/yj4jh8sv3y.1)[https://doi.org/10.17632/yj4jh8sv3y.1].
-(doi:10.17632/yj4jh8sv3y.1)[https://doi.org/10.17632/yj4jh8sv3y.1]

 ## Overview